mikefenton/ReverseGE/README.md

 #Introduction
 ------------

-ReverseGE is a GE-specific parser.
+ReverseGE is a GE-specific LR parser.
 Given a target string and a grammar which can generate the target string, ReverseGE will output a genome which will map to that same target string using that same grammar.

 ReverseGE is based on PonyGE (https://github.com/jmmcd/ponyge2), and as such genomes produced by ReverseGE can be used to seed solutions in